Top acts to catch at Rockaway Festival

 The best gigs in KL this week

 Whether you’re an avid music fan or just need a live music fix, we have you covered.
-This week’s picks include an experimental dance music series, a post-rock gig and a music-centric flea market at TREC.
+This week’s picks include a slew of album launches, A Sunday Affair's Halloween party and Rockaway Festival.

 The best gigs in KL this week